 Camellia has received six Dora Mavor Moor Awards (Toronto), a Sterling Award (Edmonton), a Chalmers Award Grant, shared the 2006 Siminovitch Protégé Prize, was a member of the Third Prize team at the 2011 European Opera Directing Prize, and most recently received the 2016 Virginia and Myrtle Cooper Award for Costume Design.
 In 2018, she was shortlisted for the Siminovitch Prize for Excellence in Theatre for Design.

-Upcoming plans include set and costume designs for Assassins (The Shaw Festival), and a new creation production of The Mahabharata (Why Not Theatre/The Shaw Festival), set and costume designs for Jacqueline (Tapestry New Opera), and set designs for Treemonisha (Volcano, Stanford, San Fransisco Opera, Washington National Opera).
+Upcoming plans include set and costume designs for Assassins (The Shaw Festival), and a new creation production of The Mahabharata (Why Not Theatre/The Shaw Festival), and set designs for Treemonisha (Volcano, Stanford Live/Washington National Opera).